-Capital Expenditure 2011-12
+Capital Expenditure 2012-13

-3.7% of the total capital programme of £70 million was financed from grants, with £0.3 million coming from the Major Repairs Allowance, £0.9 million from the Heritage Lottery Fund, £0.3 million from the Homes and Communities Agency, £0.2 million from the Regional Housing Pot and £0.8 million from other bodies.
+£3.8 million (or 24%) of the total capital programme of £15.9 million was financed from grants, with £3.1 million coming from the HRA Major Repairs Allowance, £0.2 million from the Regional Housing Pot and £0.5 million from Communities & Local Government (£0.4m for Disabled Facilities Grant and £0.1m for Planning Delivery).

-£65.5 million was financed from borrowing with the balance of funding from capital receipts of £1.2m and £0.6m from other sources including contributions from developers.
+£5.1 million was financed from borrowing with the balance of funding from revenue and reserves ( $\pounds$ 5.5m), capital receipts ( $\pounds$ 1.0m), and $\pounds$ 0.5m from other sources including contributions from developers.

-Capital Finance 2011-12
+Capital Finance 2012-13

-In conclusion, the City Council has overcome a challenging financial year and has maintained its prudent financial position.
-However, there are a number of challenges ahead, with difficult financial conditions remaining well into the future.
+In conclusion, the City Council has overcome another challenging financial year and has maintained its prudent financial position.
+However, there continue to be a number of challenges ahead, with difficult financial conditions remaining well into the future.
 In both organisational and financial terms, the Council is ready to meet these challenges.